yieldprotocol/yield-cli/README.md

 `YDAI=$YDAI0 ./src/control.js <ETH amount to post> <yDAI amount to draw>`

 Calling the script with no arguments prints your current debt stats

+## Maturing yDAI

+After a yDai reaches maturity, it is available to be matured by calling the `mature()` function.

+The example below will show whether a series is mature.

+`YDAI=$YDAI0 ./src/ydai.js`

+To mature a series, call the script with the "mature" parameter.

+`YDAI=$YDAI0 ./src/ydai.js mature`